alinnman/celestial-navigation/APPDOC.md

 Your sextant work and the selected DRP might not be very accurate.
 If you suspect non-accurate input you may **increase** this threshold value.
-The normal default is 100 km, and this will put on these restrictions:
+The normal default is "100" (km), and this will put on these restrictions:

-* The intersections be must located at most 100 km from each other.
+* The intersections be must located at most 100 km from each other in order to be included in the calculation.
 * For a three-star fix: The DRP must be within 100 km from each intersection.

-If you are a beginner, or insecure about your readings you may increase this value to "1000" or more.
+If you are a beginner, or insecure about your readings you may increase this threshold to a higher value, "1000" (km) or more.

 ### Star Fixes<a name="star_fixes"></a>